PhuocThienTran/Facebook-Genius-Mashup/README.md

-# Facebook-Spotify-Mashup
+# Facebook-Genius-Mashup
-This is a personal fullstack JS, Facebook Graph API, and Spotify API project named Facebook Spotify Mashup.
+A personal fullstack JS, Facebook Graph API, and Genius API project.
+Designed to allow users to get the current “hit” songs of their favorite artists.

 ***NOTE: Project is a WPI***